 While this may seem shocking at first, it shouldn't.
 These treatments are expensive and generate a lot of revenue.
 Conventional medicine tends to treat symptoms but isn't spending the necessary time to figure out what is wrong at the systemic level to cause these problems.
-Sometimes the body is missing some crucial component to aid in it's own natural healing process.
+Sometimes the body is missing some crucial component to aid in its natural healing process.
 Sometimes a less invasive, less expensive procedure will have better success.
 There are other options available to treat chronic pain.

 In our office, we have hundreds of patients that find relief through alternative/natural products, dietary changes, and experienced chiropractic care.
 These are products that are backed by research and science.
 We don't recommend or use supplements that don't offer PROOF that they work.
 We insist that products be clinically researched and proven to have effectiveness and benefit to our clients and patients.

 The Importance of EFA's FOR Pain and Inflammation